Pyrite: Meaning, Properties and Uses

 Let’s understand a bit, the organic decomposition in these sediments consumes oxygen and releases sulfur that reacts with the existing iron in the environment and forms the pyrites.

-See also Green obsidian: Meaning, Properties and Uses
+See also Magnetite: Meaning, Characteristics and Uses

 For this reason it is common to find this mineral in rocks with a high percentage of organic matter such as shales and siltstones (black and gray shales), slates and phyllites (black and gray, that is, graphitous) and limestones (black and gray).